 My name is Amy Riley and I am a second grade teacher at Stratham Memorial School.
-This is my second year teaching at SMS, and I am thrilled be a part of their community of superb educators and Simply Marvelous Students!
+This is my fourth year teaching at SMS, and I am thrilled be a part of their community of superb educators and Simply Marvelous Students!

-I grew up in Central Massachusetts with my brother Matt at Camp Kinneywood, where my parents have been the caretakers since 1993.
+I grew up in Central Massachusetts along with my brother Matt at Camp Kinneywood, where my parents have been the caretakers since 1993.
 Growing up at the camp allowed me to develop a deep appreciation for the outdoors, and I very much enjoy hiking, swimming, and playing all sorts of outdoor games.
 It has also given me an infinite amount of opportunities to work with children, and I am still in touch with many of the wonderful campers I've met throughout the years.
 This camp holds a very special place in my heart--not only is it the place where I grew up, but it also the place where my fiance Andrew (aka "Mitch") proposed to me in July of 2017!

 I was able to develop a deep appreciation for learning through my own educational experiences.
 I've had many wonderful teachers throughout the years who created truly meaningful learning experiences for myself and my classmates, many of which I now try to incorporate in my own classroom.
 I cherish the relationships I've had with all of my teachers and still remain in contact with many of them.
 My 4th grade teacher Mrs. Paul, who used to play her guitar named George during many of our lessons, recently gave me a "George Junior" to use in my own classroom, and I am so excited to enhance our learning experiences with a bit of music once I learn how to play!
 Mrs. Paul is also the person who inspired me to write our new second grade play "Can't Stop The Seedling!"